Sotol

-Sotol is a distilled spirit from the Chihuahuan desert (northern Mexico, western Texas) sourced from the family of Asparagaceae; the genus Dasylirion and several species, most commonly: Dasylirion wheeleri, Dasylirion durangense, Dasylirion cedrosanum, and Dasylirion leiophyllum, less commonly with Dasylirion texanum and Dasylirion lucidum (commonly known as Desert Spoon or, in Spanish, sotol, sereque, cucharilla, or palmilla), a plant that grows in the Chihuahua desert of northern Mexico, New Mexico, Arizona, and west and central Texas.
-Sotol liquor is a Mexican drink that is known as the state spirit of Chihuahua, Durango and Coahuila.
-Sotol has its own appellation of origin since 2002, and may be produced only in Chihuahua, Coahuila and Durango.
+Sotol is a distilled spirit made from the plants of the genus Dasylirion, which grow in the Chihuahuan desert of northern Mexico, New Mexico, Arizona, and west and central Texas.
+Sotol liquor is known as the state spirit of Chihuahua; however, the drink is also consumed in Durango and Coahuila.
+Sotol has a registered Denominación de Origen from the government of Mexico since 2002, and may be produced only in Chihuahua, Coahuila and Durango.
 There are dozens of commercial examples available.

-Production of sotol spirits exists outside the Sotol Denomination of Origin in several regions such as Sonora where it is known as Palmilla, Oaxaca (Cucharillo), and the Texas Hill Country (Texas Sotol).
+Production of sotol spirits exists outside the Sotol Denomination of Origin in several regions such as Sonora (where it is known as "Palmilla"), Oaxaca ("Cucharillo"), and the Texas Hill Country ("Texas Sotol").
+With Sotol on the rise in terms of its popularity, more brands are beginning to come onto the scene.
+The taste is similar to tequila and mezcal.

 It is produced in a manner similar to the more common artisanal mezcals of central Mexico.

 History

 The Indigenous People of the Chihuahuan Desert, such as the Jumano Pueblos and the Lipan Apache have made this traditional drink for centuries.
 Other Natives of Chihuahua, such as the Rarámuri, fermented sotol juice into a beer-like alcoholic beverage as early as 800 years ago.

-In the 16th century, Spanish colonists introduced European distillation techniques to produce a spirit.
-Sotol is now beginning to achieve international recognition like its cousins, mezcal and tequila.
+Distillation technology was introduced in the 16th century by early Filipino immigrants who arrived via the Manila galleons to the coastal regions of western Mexico.
+Distinctive Filipino-type stills were initially used by Filipino coconut farmers in distilling tubâ into "vino de coco" (coconut sap liquor).
+This technology and the knowledge of liquor production were acquired by the indigenous peoples who worked in the coconut plantations.
+They were then used to distill native drinks, resulting in the mezcal and the sotol.